wp-plugins/drop-shadow-boxes/readme.txt

 I'm offering this plugin free of charge.
 If you use it and like it [please consider giving it a rating](http://wordpress.org/plugins/drop-shadow-boxes/).

-Stay in touch via Facebook by liking my page: [Steven Henty](https://www.facebook.com/hentydevelopment)
+Stay in touch by following me on facebook: [Steven Henty](https://www.facebook.com/hentydevelopment)

 = Instructions =